 Echinus (e-KI-nus) Geyser was a perennial crowd-pleaser which typically erupted every 35 to 75 minutes.
-Late in 1998, this geyser altered its interval and now erupts only a few times per day at best.
-Its pool fills gradually with water; then suddenly, bursts of steam and water explode 40 to 60 feet (12 to 18 m) skyward.
-Eruptions usually last about 4 minutes, but in the past major eruptions have lasted as long as 118 minutes.
+Late in 1998, this geyser altered its interval and for the next few years became less frequent and predictable.
+For the last several years, Echinus eruptions have been extremely rare.
+When active, its pool fills gradually with water;then suddenly, bursts of steam and water explode 40 to 60 feet (12 to 18 m) skyward.
+Eruptions can last from about 4 minutes to as long as 118 minutes.
 The major eruptions were believed to be caused by a secondary water source which has mysteriously vanished.
-There has not been a major eruption in 3 years.
-In late 1998 Echinus' performance diminished and became erratic.
-As of the summer of 2007, its eruptions continue to be far less predictable than they were in the 1990s.
+Like other geysers and hot springs, Echinus Geyser can change without warning, and is subject to many unseen changes and forces underground.

 Echinus is the largest acid-water geyser known.
 Its waters are almost as acidic as vinegar with a pH ranging from 3.3 to 3.6.
 Acid geysers are extremely rare with the majority of the planet's total being found here at Norris Geyser Basin.